Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 the

-block only runs when the condition in the if
+else block only runs when the condition in the if statement is false.

 if (condition_being_checked)